 - 7.1 The resource implications of the current in-year forecast outturn are contained in this report and the attached appendices.
-At its worst the forecast outturn exhibits an over spend of £5.91m.
-However Welsh Government Covid-19 hardship funding is expected to cover a significant amount of this through to the end of the financial year. - 7.2 The financial challenges facing the Council and resulting from the Covid-19 pandemic are significant in the current year and will undoubtedly be a feature of the next 4 years of the MTFP.
+The forecast outturn exhibits an under spend of £310k.
+However further Welsh Government Covid-19 hardship funding is expected to be received through the end of year of £1.709m which is not included in the current forecast. - 7.2 The financial challenges facing the Council and resulting from the Covid-19 pandemic are significant in the current year and will undoubtedly be a feature of the next 4 years of the MTFP.
 Not just for this Council but all councils across Wales and the UK.
 The Council is having to incur significant costs in its response effort and this will continue as it transitions towards recovery.
 Furthermore and resulting from the restrictions that UK Government and Welsh Government have had to put in place to contain the spread of the virus we are suffering significant shortfalls in our income levels.
-Some of these will return more quickly than others as services are able to be safely turned back on. - 7.3 In terms of how the Council will respond to the challenges faced in the current year and over the medium term this will very much depend on the level of compensating funding received from Welsh Government and the flexibilities afforded to Welsh local authorities to spread the impact over more than one financial year. - 7.4 The Council is working on the basis that it will be fully funded by Welsh Government.
-However, there is clearly a risk that this will not happen and beyond this there are significant non Covid-19 pressures being managed. - 4.2 The more immediate focus will be in arresting the core service delivery deficit of £1.94m.
-To that end the ongoing budget recovery plan will be vital in ensuring that the Council ends the year in a balanced position and without needing to deplete reserve balances which are at comparatively low levels despite the recent replenishment, and particularly in light of the challenging budgetary position it finds itself in leading into 2022/23. - 7.5 There are resultant consequences for the MTFP and the budget process for 2022/23 and these will be developed in parallel and feed into the normal budget cycle and process. - 8 EQUALITY AND FUTURE GENERATIONS EVALUATION (INCLUDES SOCIAL JUSTICE, SAFEGUARDING AND CORPORATE PARENTING): - 8.1 This report provides Members with information on the forecast revenue and capital outturn position of the Authority and carries no decisions.
+Some of these will return more quickly than others as services are able to be safely turned back on.

+- 7.3 In terms of how the Council will respond to the challenges faced in the current year and over the medium term this will very much depend on the level of compensating funding received from Welsh Government and the flexibilities afforded to Welsh local authorities to spread the impact over more than one financial year. - 7.4 The more immediate focus has been in arresting the core service delivery deficit that was forecast earlier in the financial year.
+To that end the ongoing budget recovery plan has been vital in ensuring that the Council ends the year in a positive position and without needing to deplete reserve balances which are at comparatively low levels despite the recent replenishment, and particularly in light of the challenging budgetary position it has had to overcome leading into 2022/23.

+8 EQUALITY AND FUTURE GENERATIONS EVALUATION (INCLUDES SOCIAL JUSTICE, SAFEGUARDING AND CORPORATE PARENTING):

+- 8.1 This report provides Members with information on the forecast revenue and capital outturn position of the Authority and carries no decisions.
 There are therefore no equality of future generations' implications directly arising from this report. - 8.2 Any such impacts will be fully considered subsequently when Council receives details the budget recovery plan and revised budget proposals.